hstreamdb/docs/docs/en/deployment/quick-deploy-ssh.md

 # Quick Deployment with Docker and SSH

-This document provides a way to quickly start a HStreamDB cluster using docker and SSH.
+This document provides a way to start an HStreamDB cluster using docker quickly and SSH.

 ## Pre-Require